Skip to content

 What is the Philippines famous for?
 Probably its breathtaking beaches and islands, or perhaps its mouthwatering food.
 While the Philippines has every right to be famous for what we mentioned before, the country should also be recognised for its flag!

-The Philippine flag, arguably one of the most beautiful flags, has such an intriguing history that it is truly worth knowing!
+The Philippine flag, arguably one of the most beautiful, has such an intriguing history that it is worth knowing!

 The national flag of the Philippines has two equal horizontal stripes of blue at the top and red with a white equilateral triangle.
 In the centre of the triangle is a yellow sun.
 The sun consists of eight primary rays, each containing three individual rays.
 In each corner of the triangle is a small yellow five-pointed star.

-Before taking you on a journey to explore the Pearl of the Orient, AKA Philippines, let’s find out more about its interesting flag.
+Before taking you on a journey to explore the Pearl of the Orient, AKA Philippines, let’s learn more about its exciting flag.

 History of the Philippine Flag